A recipe for Twabaa (Algerian Lemon and Olive Oil Cookies). These lightly crisp and crumbly cookies are shaped into rings and baked until golden.

 - In another bowl, whisk together the flour, baking powder, and salt.
 Mix into the egg mixture until just combined.

 - Scoop out a tablespoon-sized ball of dough (0.7 ounces/20 grams).
 Using lightly wet hands, roll the dough into a ball and place on prepared baking sheet.
-Repeat with remaining dough, placing them two inches apart.
+Repeat with remaining dough, placing them two inches (5 centimeters) apart.

-- Wet the circular handle of a wooden spoon and use it to poke a hole in the center of the ball of dough, twisting to expand the size slightly to a little over half an inch (1 1/2 cm).
+- Wet the circular handle of a wooden spoon and use it to poke a hole in the center of the ball of dough, twisting to expand the size slightly to a little over half an inch (1 1/2 centimeters).
 Wet the handle between balls of dough.

 - In a small bowl, beat the egg with the orange blossom water.
 Brush over the cookies and sprinkle with additional sugar.